Skip to main content

 • One bottle is too inexpensive to qualify for free shipping ($4.99 otherwise)

-The study that showed an increase in facial firmness and elasticity used a 1% resveratrol serum, which is only a third of the strength you get from The Ordinary’s serum.
-But what about that 3% ferulic acid?
+The study that showed an increase in facial firmness and elasticity used a 1% resveratrol serum, which is only one-third of the strength you get from The Ordinary’s serum.
+But what about its 3% ferulic acid?
 Well, that ingredient is less about its own effects on the skin and more about enhancing the penetration of ingredients next to it.
 So, by including ferulic acid, the resveratrol in this serum should do a better job penetrating into the skin.

 One bottle of resveratrol and ferulic acid from The Ordinary costs $10.40 and lasts between three and five months, depending on how you use it.
 You can mix it into other cosmetic products like moisturizers, or you can place 2-3 drops on your fingertips and rub it in on its own.